Gay History – August 4, 1956: NBC Airs “Introduction to the Problem of Homosexuality”

 Laidlaw said that a homosexual was not necessarily neurotic or psychotic, but that he was more likely to be in certain ways, due mainly to the pressures of public opinion which caused him to have to hide and cover up his actions and desires.
 Dean Swift was concerned as to the shock children experienced when approached by adult males.
 Laidlaw said that that depended on the predisposition of the child.
 Miss Kelley said that she was not worried about the “predisposition of the child,” but that the American Law Institute wished to protect any child from the traumatic shock of any sexual attack.

-Despite the misinformation and prejudices, (It was 1956 after all) the show was as even handed as it possibly could have been at the time which outraged the New York Archdioceses of the Catholic Church.
+Despite the misinformation and prejudices, the show was as even handed as it possibly could have been at the time which outraged the New York Archdioceses of the Catholic Church.
 Cardinal Francis Spellman started a war with the station and threatened to go to the FCC to have the NBC affiliate’s broadcasting license revoked.

 That didn’t stop Heffner or WRCA.
 They scheduled another program on homosexuality just two months later which was followed by another in January.
 The episodes covered topics including whether homosexuality should be treated as a criminal or a medical matter, nature vs. nurture as the cause of homosexuality and how society indoctrinates young people into gender roles